 Rich Products signs deal with Front Row Motorsports STATESVILLE, N.C., January 23, 2014 – Farm Rich, the primary partner that adorned the No. 34 Ford for Front Row Motorsports’ first trip to Victory Lane, will return to the team for a second straight season.
 The frozen snacks and appetizers brand will be the primary sponsor of David Ragan’s Ford Fusion at Phoenix (Ariz.)
 International Raceway in March.

-DISH Network signs deal with Front Row Motorsports STATESVILLE, N.C.
+DISH Network sponsors Front Row Motorsports STATESVILLE, N.C.
 (February 21, 2013) – One of the biggest names in entertainment will join Front Row Motorsports for the biggest NASCAR race of the year.
 Blockbuster will sponsor the No. 35 Ford of Josh Wise for the Sprint Cup Series season-opening Daytona 500 on Feb.
 24.